AcaciaMan/smart-search/README.md

 - `smart-search.enableAISummaries`: Enable AI-powered summaries (default: true)
 - `smart-search.maxResults`: Maximum number of search results (default: 100)
 - `smart-search.defaultSolrFields`: Default Solr fields for simple queries (default: "content_all,code_all")

+### Search Mode Configuration

+The extension automatically manages search modes, but you can influence behavior through:

+- **Session Management**: Sessions are automatically created and managed
+- **Default Search Scope**: Live Search is the default for new queries
+- **Session Retention**: Previous sessions are kept available for future use
+- **Auto-Suggestions**: Powered by session content and search history

 ### Default Search Fields Configuration